Find rows

 object

 An object that defines filter criteria using the Data API filter syntax.
-For a list of available operators, see Data API operators.
+For a list of available operators, see Filter operators for tables.

 You cannot filter on map, list, or set columns.